LuciusVH/Goatflix/README.md

 - <u>Famous goats section</u> - allows the user to learn more about some of the most eminent members of the goat community, whether they are real or fictional.
 - <u>Footer</u> - informs and leads the user towards the breeding farm's social media accounts, and displays the copyright mention.
 - <u>Image modal</u> - allows the user to visualize the picture in bigger size.
 - <u>Contact modal</u> - allows the user to contact the goats owner, to set up a videocall or ask any question they may have.
+This website being a static website only built for educational purposes, the contact form is currently redirecting answers to Code Institute dumpster server (https://formdump.codeinstitute.net).
 - <u>Favicon</u> - allows the user to find more easily the Goatflix tab in his/her browser & improve SEO.
+- <u>"Go to the top" button</u> - allows the user to get to the top of the webpage instantly, without having to scroll his/her way back up.
+- <u>404 page</u> - inform the user, with a humoristic touch, that something went wrong and invites her/him to go back to the actual content.

 ### Features Left to Implement

-- <u>"Go to the top" button</u> - allows the user to get to the top of the webpage instantly, without having to scroll his/her way back up.
+- <u>Booking system</u> - allows the user to book her/his preferred time through the contact modal directly.
+I don't have the knowledge yet to build such a feature.